MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/eb.md

 - Elastic Beanstalk can store at most 1000 application versions
 - When this limit is reached, we wont be able to deploy a new version
 - In order to be able to deploy again, we have to remove older versions
-- To phase out old versions, we can use a lifecycle policy
+- To phase out older versions, we can use a lifecycle policy
 - This policy can be based on:
-    - Time (remove versions which are older than...)
+    - Time (remove versions which are older than ...)
-    - Space (remove older versions if we have more versions than...)
+    - Space (remove older versions if we have more versions than ...)
 - Currently used versions are not deleted
 - There is an option to not delete source bundles from S3, only from beanstalk interface